Call-for-Code/Solution-Starter-Kit-Cooperation-2020/README.md

     1. Return to the `mobile-app` directory: `cd ../`.
     1. Launch the app in the simulator: `npm run ios`.

-With the application running in the simualtor, you should be able to navigate through the various screens:
+With the application running in the simulator, you should be able to navigate through the various screens:

 ![Intro Screen](/images/0-screen-home.png)
 ![Donate Screen](/images/1-screen-donate.png)